Are We Headed For Nursemageddon?

 Our weekly data driven newsletter provides in-depth analysis of workforce trends and news, delivered straight to your inbox!

 Based on this demand, we would expect the largest cities to be able to acquire the most nurses.
-When we look at the time it takes to fill these positions, we see that the smallest cities are indeed having the hardest time, but large cities are also not immune:
+When we look at the time it takes to fill these positions in the jobs market, we see that the smallest cities are indeed having the hardest time, but large cities are also not immune:

 Below, we can see the broad geographic dispersion of the cities where it takes a long time to fill positions: